 The District has two monthly publications: Workers Together, a newsletter targeted to members of the District (workers, congregations, and schools) and other interested subscribers, and the Kansas insert of The Lutheran Witness, which is aimed at all LCMS Kansans.

 We welcome submissions to both publications.
-If you have a timely item or story idea of interest to our readers, send it to our communications specialist.
+If you have a timely item or story idea of interest to our readers, send it to the District Communications Specialist.
 When you submit an item, please observe the following guidelines:

 DEADLINES